esikm/Pillow/docs/handbook/image-file-formats.rst

 GIF
 ^^^

-PIL reads GIF87a and GIF89a versions of the GIF file format.
+PIL2 reads GIF87a and GIF89a versions of the GIF file format.
 The library writes run-length encoded files in GIF87a by default, unless GIF89a features are used or GIF89a is already in use.

 Note that GIF files are always read as grayscale (``L``) or palette mode (``P``) images.

-The :py:meth:`~PIL.Image.Image.open` method sets the following :py:attr:`~PIL.Image.Image.info` properties:
+The :py:meth:`~PIL2.Image.Image.open` method sets the following :py:attr:`~PIL2.Image.Image.info` properties:

 **background**
     Default background color (a palette color index).